 I've been struggling with the same thing (altough i thought it was a new feature) and had to set the gw monitoring to 3000ms to avoid a frequent restart of openvpn (i max out the upload speed of my vpn's a lot).

 It would be nice to see a quick 2.1.4 release.

 If that is impossible, a forum post with a link to an easy to implement patch by using the "system patches" package would also be a great help

-#3 Updated by Renato Botelho almost 5 years ago
+#3 Updated by Renato Botelho about 5 years ago

 You can always use gitsync to sync your installation with latest changes made on branch, in this case RELENG_2_1.